 Watch the most commonly used signals in the following video from GCN.

 Pass Cars with Enough Room

-When driving around cars, I recommend that you go around them with sufficient reserve, especially if you do not know whether someone will get out of the car or not.
+When driving around cars, I recommend that you go around them with sufficient reserve, especially if you do not know whether someone will get out of the vehicle or not.
 Try checking if there is somebody in the car by looking through the back window.

 If the person getting out of the car does not notice that you are approaching and opens the door, you are getting into trouble.

 These situations are also called dooring, and the consequences can hurt a lot.
-But, you can prevent it very simple.
+But, you can prevent it very simply.
 Keep a safe distance from cars.
 BikeCalgary recommends at least 5-6.5 feet (1.5-2 m).

 6th Part: Bonus Tips from Pro Riders & Avid Cyclists